forest/talks/api-clients/slides/parts-resources-virtus-override.md

-##  Resources :: Virtus :: Attribute Overrides
+##  Resources :: Virtus :: Overrides

 Override a Virtus defined getter or setter to add custom behavior.